by SC Associate Publisher Chuck Larsen

 Sanibel City Council could have two new faces behind the dais next year due to the Republican primary in August.
 Mayor Kevin Ruane and Councilman Jason Maughan are running for higher office at the county and state level.
 And the pair have resigned from city council effective in November.

-Ruane, who has served as a councilman and mayor since 2007, is a candidate for a Lee County Supervisor District 1 seat against Michael Dreikorn.
+Ruane, who has served as a councilman and mayor since 2007, is a candidate for a Lee County Board of County Commissioners, District 1, seat against Michael Dreikorn.
 If he wins the nomination, he will compete in the November General Election against the Democratic nominee.

 Maughan is running for a Florida House seat from district 76 against Adam Botana.
 If he wins, he will also compete in the November General Election against the Democratic nominee.